 TERMINATION OF AGREEMENT

-This Agreement may be terminated by the Consultant should the Subconsultant fail substantially to perform in accordance with the terms of this Agreement The Consultant shall have all rights to recover damages due to said failure to perform by Subconsultant.
+This Agreement may be terminated by the Consultant should the Subconsultant fail substantially to perform in accordance with the terms of this Agreement; provided, however, the Subconsultant shall have five (5) calendar days from the receipt of the termination notice to cure or to submit a plan for cure acceptable to the Consultant.The Consultant shall have all rights to recover damages due to said failure to perform by Subconsultant.
 In the event said termination shall be determined not to be for substantial failure to perform, such termination shall be deemed a termination for convenience under Article 6.2.

-This Agreement may be terminated for convenience by the Consultant upon at least ten (10) days written notice to the SubconsultantConsultant shall have the right to terminate this Agreement at any time and for any reason and such action shall in no event be deemed a breach of contract by Consultant.
+This Agreement may be terminated for convenience by the Consultant upon at least ten (10) days written notice to the Subconsultant under this Agreement in whole, or in part.
+The Consultant shall terminate by delivering to the Subconsultant a Notice of Termination specifying the extent of termination and the effective date.
+Upon notice of termination, Subconsultant shall cease performance immediately and provide a settlement proposal to the Consultant with sixty (60) days of notification.
+Termination fees shall include all labor and ODC costs associated with performance, Subconsultant’s approved indirect rates, and reasonable fee.
+Subconsultant shall provide deliverables to the Client in an “as is” condition at the date of the termination.

 Upon receipt of a termination notice Subconsultant shall immediately discontinue all Services affected and deliver to Consultant all original data, drawings, reports, summaries and other information and materials generated in performing Services on the Project.
 In the event of termination not the fault of the Subconsultant, the Subconsultant shall be compensated for all authorized Services performed to date of termination.
 In the event of termination for any reason, the Subconsultant agrees that it will not file claims against Consultant for any losses, including future profit or consequential damages.